Moving in Spain

 5. 90-Day Entry Window: Once your visa is approved and stamped in your passport, you typically have 90 days to enter Spain.
 The one-year clock on your residency starts from your date of entry, not the date the visa was issued.

-With this framework in place, we are ready to delve into the specific mechanics and hidden nuances of each individual visa.
+With this in mind we are ready to take a look into the specific requirements and hidden nuances of each individual long-stay visa in Spain.

 The Non-Lucrative Visa (NLV) is the quintessential "residency without work" permit.
 It is designed for one specific profile: the individual who can comfortably afford to live in Spain without needing to earn a single euro from within the country.